Code-Institute-Submissions/project-final-django/README.md

 ## Features
 * Products list - allows users to get an overview of the cheese that is sold by De Producent.
 They can also make selections.
-* Shopping cart - allows users to get an overview of the cheese they are going to buy and possibly delete some.
+* Shopping cart - allows users to get an overview of the cheese they are going to buy.
+They also have the option to delete some.
 * Checkout - overview of the order and the shipping/payment details.
 * Contact form - allows users to send an email to the company.
 * Profile page- allows users to view their complete order history and change their profile details.